-Only the Principal can escalate a school matter to the Perot Family Headmaster.
+Only the Principal can escalate a school matter to the Perot Family Headmaster and or the Board of Trustees.
 The Principal seeks to ensure all school matters are addressed effectively, efficiently, and expediently.
-Only the Perot Family Headmaster can escalate a matter to the Board of Trustees.

 When seeking to resolve a concern, parents should follow the protocols as outlined herein: